mpickem/hdf5_wrapper/README.md

 # HDF5 wrapper
 ## HDF5 Installation
 Download the tar ball from the [official homepage](http://portal.hdfgroup.org/display/support).
+Make sure to always use the latest version (currently: 1.13.0).
+Older versions (1.8 and below) may result in unintentional problems, especially with non-native datatypes like `logical`.
 Installation for e.g. gnu compiler is done via

 ```